ynyeh0221/conditional-cat-dog-generative-latent-diffusion/v6/README.md

 After training, you can expect:

-- Clear separation between cat and dog representations in the latent space
+- Cat and dog representations in the latent space
 - High-quality reconstructions of input images
 - Realistic generated samples of both cats and dogs
 - Smooth denoising animations showing the generation process